Camino de Santiago Packing List: What to Bring

 • Small scissors

-For trimming tape, bandages, or thread — TSA-compliant scissors are best.
+For trimming tape/bandages — TSA-compliant scissors are best.

 • Ibuprofen or other pain reliever